Dr. Clare Lemke, DIrector

-Bree is the Executive Secretary here at the University of Utah LGBT Resource Center.
+Bree is the Executive Secretary here at the University of Utah LGBT Resource Center, and has worked here since November 2016.
 She graduated from Indiana University with a B.A. in studio art with concentrations in photography and graphic design.
-She is passionate about LGBTQ activism, hiking, traveling, and doing photography whenever she can.
+She is passionate about LGBTQIA+ activism, traveling, and doing photography whenever she can.

 COMSTOCK, Student Staff